2001 in motoring: Germany

 Audi has brought out a new Cabriolet based on its recently launched A4 saloon.

 Italy

-The new Fiat Stilo went on sale in Europe late in the year and will be due in Britain early next year.
+The new Fiat Stilo went on sale in Europe.

 Japan

 The new Corolla family car was launched.

 Honda entered the supermini market with the Jazz.

 The first major product of the Nissan-Renault venture has appeared - the Nissan Primera.
 It shares its underpinnings with the latest Renault Laguna.